Project Proposal

 and Voters can vote using their shielded Orchard coins.

-Wallets such as Ywallet
+Wallets such as Ywallet has a voting pannel,

 users vote by virtually sending ZEC to a candidate